lucianakaroli/lucianakaroli/README.md

-### 💖 Hi there, I'm Luciana Silva!
+### 💖 Hello world, I'm Luciana Silva!

-Hello world! 💻 I'm Luciana Silva, a programming enthusiast of problem solving. <br>
+A programming enthusiast of problem solving. <br>
 Currently pursuing System Analysis and Development at PUCRS.
 Passionate about technology, I am always looking to learn new skills to keep updated in information technology.

 <div>